 Street harassment is an under-researched topic, but it’s clear from the few studies that exist that it is a significant and prevalent problem.

-Studies about the street harassment of LGBQT individuals:
+More studies about the street harassment of LGBQT individuals:

 * Transgender individuals face particularly high rates of public discrimination according to a report by the National Gay and Lesbian Task Force (NGLTF) and the National Center for Transgender Equality (NCTE).